KnownScripts/ks-base/README.md

 * If DB is `false` then Framework doesnt create  stock tables for database what you created
 * If DB is `true` then Framework create all stock tables
+* If table is already created then it doesnt overwrite it!

 # Depedencies